kat-ash59/CarDealershipApp/README.md

 8) The CarTester class is hurling errors.
 CarTester can't find your Car class.

-Fix the issue. had to add import (import com.skilldistillery.dealership.entities.*;)
+Fixed the issue. had to add import (import com.skilldistillery.dealership.entities.*;)

 CarTester can't touch the Car's private parts directly.
 We'll illustrate 2 different ways to fix this.
 In Car.java: